Émile Jaques-Dalcroze: Educational philosophy

 In his search for a more intense rhythmic experience, Dalcroze posed some questions.
 First, he questioned why music theory and notation were taught as abstractions, dissociated from sound, movements, and feelings that they represented.
 Moreover, by taking the pianist as an example, he asked how the finger technique taught by professors could be considered a complete musical education.
 Finally, he was intrigued that the qualities that characterize a real musician were rarely experienced in a music class.

 Dalcroze believed the first instrument that must be trained in music is the body.
 He developed techniques that combined hearing with a physical response, transferring to a physical response in singing and reading music.
 He did many experiments with his students, used to help in the process of learning and feeling music.
 His main goal was to develop the inner ear to facilitate musical thinking, reading, and writing music without the help of an instrument.
-While continuing to build his methodology, he observed his students and noticed that the students who could not play in time in the music world, were able to walk in time in the real world.
+While continuing to build his methodology, he observed his students and noticed that those who could not play in time in the music world were able to walk in time in the real world.
 The walking was completely spontaneous and easy.
-He observed that some of his best students could tap the beat using their feet, or shake their heads and bodies in response to music.
+He observed that some of his best students could tap the beat using their feet or shake their heads and bodies in response to music.
 This physical response was natural and common to all ages and cultures.

 Moreover, he noticed that students would change their movements when following a crescendo, and would respond physically to the accents of the music.
 They also relaxed their muscles with the endings of phrases.
 As they seemed to hear the music, feeling its effects, he concluded that the students themselves were the instruments, not the piano.